ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility.md

             )
         </script>
         <p class="govuk-body">
-            Unemployment among young people is the lowest it has been since 2014, at 11% in 2022.
+            Unemployment among young people is the highest it has been since 2020, at 16% in 2024.
         </p>
         <a href="/drivers_of_social_mobility/work_opportunities_for_young_people/youth_unemployment/latest"
            class="govuk-link">